sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 1. **Index your data:** There are two ways to [populate an index with your data](https://docs.microsoft.com/en-us/azure/search/search-what-is-data-import).
 The first option is to manually push your data into the index using the Azure Search [REST API](https://docs.microsoft.com/en-us/azure/search/search-import-data-rest-api) or [.NET SDK](https://docs.microsoft.com/en-us/azure/search/search-import-data-dotnet).
 The second option is to point a [supported data source](https://docs.microsoft.com/en-us/azure/search/search-import-data-portal) to your index and let Azure Search automatically pull in the data on a schedule.

 1. **Search an index:** When submitting search requests to Azure Search, you can use simple search options, you can [filter](https://docs.microsoft.com/en-us/azure/search/search-filters), [sort](https://docs.microsoft.com/en-us/rest/api/searchservice/add-scoring-profiles-to-a-search-index), [project](https://docs.microsoft.com/en-us/azure/search/search-faceted-navigation), and [page over results](https://docs.microsoft.com/en-us/azure/search/search-pagination-page-layout).
-You have the ability to address spelling mistakes, phonetics, and Regex, and there are options for working with search and [suggest](https://docs.microsoft.com/en-us/rest/api/searchservice/suggesters).
+You can address spelling mistakes, phonetics, and Regex, and there are options for working with search and [suggest](https://docs.microsoft.com/en-us/rest/api/searchservice/suggesters).
 These query parameters allow you to achieve deeper control of the [full-text search experience](https://docs.microsoft.com/en-us/azure/search/search-query-overview).

 ## Lab Steps

 Let's start the hands-on lab.
 Since you have finished the [Environment Creation](../labs/lab-environment-creation.md), you just need to follow the steps below.
 **Please note that the product team is always optimizing the portal.
 If you find any difference, please report to the LearnAI Team and try to understand what has changed to move forward with the lab.**

 ### Step 1 - Import Data

 Using the Azure Search service created in the previous lab, you will use the "Import Data" wizard, that helps you with all required steps to ingest and analyze your data: data source and index creation.

 + From the Overview tab, click on the **Import Data** option